ldn-softdev/jtc/User Guide.md

 - `+n` - selects all match instances starting from `n`th (zero based)
 - `N:N` - range select: the notation rules for this quantifier the same as for subscript range (`[N:N]`), with just one understandable
-caveat: `N` here cannot go negative (there's no way of knowing upfront how many matches would be produced, so it's impossible to select a range/slice based off the last match), the rest of notation rules apply
+caveat: `N` here cannot go negative (there's no way of knowing upfront how many matches would be produced, so it's impossible to select a range/slice based off the last match), the rest of the notation rules apply

 To illustrate the quantifiers (with suffixes), let's dump all the JSON arrays in the `Directory`:
 ```